April 1, 2015

-Note: The above course is required in order to obtain the Travel Card or the International Travel Card.
+Note: The above course is required in order to obtain the Travel Card.
 For additional training requirements, see the specific card application form.

 Types of Travel Cards

-The different types of Travel Card are designed to facilitate payment of University travel-related expenses.
+The Travel Card is designed to facilitate payment of University travel-related expenses.
 All Travel Card purchases must be related to official university business and must be made in accordance with all applicable University and other policies, procedures, rules, and regulations.

 The contract for the Travel Card is currently with US Bank.